How to start bullet journaling

 There are many expensive planners and fancy bullet journal supplies out there but purchasing them is totally optional.

 Starting a bullet journal, however, doesn’t need to be an expensive thing.
-A notebook of any kind and a pen is all you need.
+A notebook of any kind and a pen are all you need.

 You improve your productivity